 My mother supported me as I followed my passion when I would ride my bike down the Honeyrun Road to the Butte Creek Canyon below Paradise, California and spend the weekend working for the privilege of riding horses at my sister’s friends little Rancho.
 My mother would drive down that winding road to come and pick me up.
 I would recount my wonderful experiences as we drove back up to our home in Paradise, California.
 I was often thinking about those memories on my relaxing vacation in beautiful and peaceful Koh Samui villa.
 Through her contacts she arranged for me to work for Beth Young, an English trained Equestrian on the outskirts of town, driving me down until I could buy a suitable bike and make the journey myself.
 When I mentioned to her that I would be driving down to Long Beach and then over to fly over to Catalina Island to visit my friend in Avalon, California, she acquiesced and I drove down and ended up working on El Rancho Escondido in the interior of Catalina Island.

 What is the moral of this story?
 My mother demonstrated the innate ability to handle a horse.
 She was not trained or had experience with them, but when I would witness the way she would naturally handle and talk to them, I knew she was born with that in her genes.
+Here you can find senior transition services near you.
 She, for sure has passed on that innate ability to handle a horse to me.
 We often joke about how we wear our genes tightly.
 To this day, she at the age of 93, enthusiastically supports my endeavors with my “horsiness”.

 Many of you probably share a similar experience with your precious mothers who resoundingly and enthusiastically supported you as you followed your passion for God’s creation, the Horse.